capwater4/subreddit-keyword-discord-notifier/README.md

 Run the above compose file and fill in the environment variables.
 That's it!

 ### Building Docker Locally
-Download all files above into 1 directory.
-You will need to point to .env file and fill in the same variables in your run command.
+Download all files above into 1 directory and build locally after filling out .env.
-_Make sure to uncomment the load_dotenv() line in python to load local .env file._

 ### Python Script
 Uses python 3.9, probably compatible with other versions.
-Replace environment variables with your values or load_dotenv() an .env file.
+Fill out .env.

 ## Usage
 * By deafult, every 60 seconds the script will check the 10 most recent posts from your subreddit for keywords
 * When it finds a matching post, your discord bot will post the title + URL for the post
 * Create a new instance/container of the script for every additional subreddit you want to monitor

 The script stays well below Reddit's 100 calls per minute free tier and you can see your usage within the container logs.
 It continuously checks your remaining calls limit and will timeout if you hit the limit.

-Sent posts will be stored and "expired" every week so that duplicates are not sent if the same post is scanned twice.
+Posts sent to discord will be stored and "expired" every week so that duplicates are not sent if the same post is scanned twice.

 If you have any questions/suggestions or just need some help running/using the bot, you can raise an issue or message me on reddit at u/Resolute_Pecan.